solv-us/client/README.md

 # solv.us client
 This repository contains the client-facing/stage component of solv.us.
-For more information about this project, please see the [documentation repository](https://github.com/solv-us/documentation).
+For more information about this project, please see the [server repository](https://github.com/solv-us/server).

 ## How to use
-A standalone build of solv.us-client is exposed automatically by the solv.us server at ```/solvus-client.js```, so you can add it to your project like this:
+A standalone build of the client is exposed automatically by the server at ```/solvus-client.js```, so you can add it to your project like this:

 ```
 <script src="./solvus-client.js"></script>